glegoux/jekyll-tech-blog/src/_posts/2019-03-23-kerberos-in-5-minutes.md

 [Kerberos](http://www.kerberos.org/) is a protocol of communication to guarantee a part of the security of your information infrastructure.
 Among the key concepts of security of the CIA triad: Confidentiality, Integrity, and Availability.
-Kerberos allows setting up communications confidentiality and integrity with non-repudiation, it is an **Authentication and Authorization System** (AAS), although the step of authorization is very limited, it is essentially an authentication system.
+Kerberos allows setting up communications with confidentiality, integrity and non-repudiation, it is an **Authentication and Authorization System** (AAS), although the step of authorization is very limited, it is essentially an authentication system.

 This article is an introduction to Kerberos ecosystem.
 It can be interesting for a **manager** to understand key principles of